ChoudharyRoshan/Melanoma-Detection/README.md

 ## Contact
-Created by [@Roshan.Choudhary] - feel free to contact me!
+Created by [@ChoudharyRoshan] - feel free to contact me!

 <!-- Optional -->